-Set in an otherwise traditional park, this splash pad is perfect for the smallest of splashers.
+Set in an otherwise traditional park, this is one of those splash pads that are perfect for the smallest of splashers.
 Plenty of fountains large and small adorn the concrete space, which is enclosed to prevent little ones from wandering off.
 Not a lot of shade is offered among the colorful sculptures spewing water, however, so an umbrella is advised.

-Not to be confused with the Canal Basin at Yards Park, Capitol Riverfront's Canal Park offers two fountains for kids to splash in.
+Splash pads don't always need all the bells and whistles to be fun.
+Take Capitol Riverfront's Canal Park Fountain.
+Its two dancing fountains always draw crowds of gleeful, splashing kids.
 Regularly scheduled maintenance occurs twice a week, so check the website for a status update before heading out.

 The splash pad is just one fun part of the playground at Turkey Thicket Rec Center.
 Photo courtesy of raindrop.com

 This playground and splash pad are so much more than meets the eye.
 The playground's design focuses on two themes: a mini village with mountains, playhouses, and a farmers' market; and a transportation section with trains, cars, and boats.
 The splash pad itself includes a lighthouse and a boat, a climbing hill, musical instruments, shade structures, and more.
-Kids love the sensory equipment, and the picnic area and bathrooms inside the recreation center make it a comfortable spot for parents, too.
+Kids love the sensory equipment, and the picnic area and bathrooms inside the recreation center are huge pluses.

 Leave it to the nation's capital to turn everything into a history lesson.
 This park’s theme is centered around the Potomac and the American Indians who once lived in the area.
 From a mountain-climbing wall to slides and swaying bridges, the park is perfect for preschool-aged children.
 The splash pad offers a water slide, a fountain, and three raised fish that dump water onto the children.
 The park also provides a shaded pavilion, restrooms, and free parking.